 5 – Be Patient

-If you’re used to getting stoned, microdosing is a challenge.
+If you’re used to getting stoned, microdosing weed will be a challenge.
 Don’t mess up your progress by taking a hit every four minutes.
 Wait at least 20 minutes to see if the dose has had any effect.

 1 – Pennywise